mbsabath/large_data_in_R/Large-Data-in-R.md

     ##  3rd Qu.:2009   3rd Qu.:67500   3rd Qu.: 0.662514
     ##  Max.   :2009   Max.   :90000   Max.   : 4.940430

-Note that we had to specify the begining of the line in the regex, as our made up zip codes could have values that look like the year if that wasn’t there.
+Note that we had to specify the beginning of the line in the regexp, as our made up zip codes could have values that look like the year if that wasn’t there.